Heaviest rains in 60 years kill 37 in Beijing

 The Beijing city government said on its official microblog at least 37 people had died, including 25 drowned, six crushed in collapsing homes, five electrocuted and one struck by lightning.

-More than 500 flights were canceled at Beijing’s Capital International Airport, the Beijing News added.
+More than 500 flights were cancelled at Beijing’s Capital International Airport, the Beijing News added.

 The subway system was largely unaffected by the floods but was swamped with people desperate to get home and unable to use cars, buses or taxis.